syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

 ## How to set tooltip position for nodes/connectors

 Tooltips can be attached to 12 static locations around the target.
-On initializing the Tooltip, set the position property with any one of the following values:
+On initializing the Tooltip, set the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Position) property with any one of the following values:

 * `TopLeft`
 * `TopCenter`